-- 1. Financial Scottish Government confirmed the 2018-19 funding allocations for the Primary Care Improvement Fund (PCIF) element of the wider Primary Care Fund.
-This will be used by Integration Authorities to commission primary care services, and allocated on an NRAC basis through Health Boards to Integration Authorities (IAs).
-An in-year NRAC allocation to IAs for the PCIF (via Heath Boards) will comprise £45.750 million of the £115.5 million Primary Care Fund.
-There are a number of elements to the overall Primary Care Fund including: Primary Care Improvement Fund, General Medical Services, National Boards and Wider Primary Care Support including Out of Hours Fund.
-Primary Care Improvement Fund allocation in 2018-19 for Renfrewshire is £1,553,435 to facilitate service redesign through the Primary Care Improvement Plan, of which £1,292,253 is new allocation. - 2.
-HR & Organisational Development The new Contract will support the development of new roles and muti-disciplinary teams working in and alongside GP practices.
-The Contract also plans the transition of the GP role into an Expert Medical Generalist. - 3.
+- 1. Financial Primary Care Improvement Fund allocation in 2018-19 for Renfrewshire is £1,553,435 to facilitate service redesign through the Primary Care Improvement Plan, of which £1,292,253 is new allocation. - 2.
+HR & Organisational Development The new Contract supports the development of new roles and muti-disciplinary teams working in and alongside GP practices.
+The Contract also facilitates the transition of the GP role into an Expert Medical Generalist.
+In year 1 of the PCIP, new members of the multidisciplinary team will be aligned to each MOU committment, with recruitment for some healthcare professionals sitting centrally for board-wide allocation. - 3.
 Community Planning The wellbeing of communities is core to the aims and success of Community Planning.
-Primary Care Improvement Plans, delivered as intergral part of Integration Authorities Strategic Commissioning Plans will contribute to support this wellbeing agenda. - 4.
+Primary Care Improvement Plans, delivered as intergral part of Integration Authorities Strategic Commissioning Plans will contribute to support this wellbeing agenda.
+Ongoing engagement with community groups and service users will help to outline any issues with new ways of working in primary care. - 4.
 Legal There are no legal issues with this report. - 5.
-Property/Assets - Property remains in the ownership of the parent bodies. - 6.
-Information Technology - Managing information and making information available will require ICT input. - 7.
+Property/Assets Property remains in the ownership of the parent bodies.
+As a function of the PCIP, there will be a HSCP wide accommodation and premises survey undertaken to facilitate sharing of space and co-location of working within primary care. - 6.
+Information Technology Managing information and making information available will require ICT input.
+Collocation of staff members within general practice will require updates to IT systems to ensure members of the multidisciplinary teams can effectively work together. - 7.
 Equality & Human Rights The recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
 No negative impacts on equality groups or potential for infringement have been identified arising from the recommendations contained in the report.
-If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be publised on the Council's website. - 8.
-Health & Safety - Nil - 9.
-Procurement - Procurement activity will remain within the operational arrangements of the parent bodies. - 10.
-Risk The implementation of the new contract will only be possible with full engagement of all IJBs, NHS Board, GP Sub Committee and LMC.
+If required during implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be publised on the Council's website. - 8.
+Health & Safety Nil. - 9.
+Procurement Procurement activity will remain within the operational arrangements of the parent bodies. - 10.
+Risk The implementation of the new contract is only possible with full engagement of all IJBs, NHS Boards, GP Sub Committee and LMC.
 The new contract seeks to address GP primary care sustainability.
 Workforce availability across all Allied Health Professionals/extended roles have been recognised as a challenge nationally. - 11.
-Privacy Impact N/A
+Privacy Impact N/A.